 Students on the MA in Translation Studies choose between a more theoretical and a more practical pathway; both pathways include translation practice and examination(s) for professional accreditation.

 The Durham MATS has been a member of the European Masters’ in Translation (EMT) network since 2011.
 The network is an initiative of the European Commission’s Directorate-General for Translation and EMT network membership acknowledges the high quality of the MA programme.

 Core modules engage with theoretical questions and with current translation practices.
 Students are trained to use translation technologies.
-Specialised Translation modules are offered from/into English and Chinese, French, German, Italian, Japanese, Russian, and Spanish.
+Specialised Translation modules are offered from/into English and Arabic, Chinese, French, German, Italian, Japanese, Russian, and Spanish.

 The final examinations of the Specialised Translation modules are externally moderated by the Chartered Institute of Linguists (CIoL) and may lead to exemption from Unit 1 of the Diploma in Translation (DipTrans), the professional-standard qualification in the UK.